mdancho84/mdancho84.github.io/_posts/2020-02-26-r-for-excel-users.md

 ### What I'm Most Excited About

 I can use `summarise_by_time()` in Shiny Apps to make common summarization plots.
-In fact, I'm teaching it: [Learning Lab 30 - Shiny + Tidyquant for Finance Apps (Register Here, It's Free)](http://bit.ly/lab-30-shiny-tidyquant)
+In fact, I'm taught it: Learning Lab 30 - Shiny + Tidyquant for Finance Apps.
+[Register Here to attend new Learning Labs, It's Free)](http://bit.ly/learning_labs)

 ![Summarize by Time - Shiny App](/assets/2020-02-26-r-for-excel/summarise_by_time_shiny.jpg)